joefrost01/quorch/README.md

 ### Graphs

-A graph is a DAG of tasks with dependencies:
+A graph is a DAG (Directed Acyclic Graph) of tasks with dependencies:
 ```yaml
 name: daily-etl
 description: Daily ETL pipeline